innawoods/Acer-E5-771G-OpenCore/README.md

 Disable dGPU:
 Under the Advanced tab -> Video Configuration set Special Features to Disabled; Primary Display should be set to IGFX.
 These values depend on each other so don't change them individually.
 Enabling the dGPU is as easy as setting these values back to default.

 iGPU DVMT:
 Again under the Advanced tab > Video Configuration -> Internal Graphic Device set the IGD - Aperture Size to 256 MB; IGD - DVMT Pre-Allocated to 128 MB; IGD - DVMT Size to 128 MB.
 It seems like any other combination breaks when having only MacOS installed (ex.
 I could set Apeture Size to whatever value I wanted under Windowsbut 256 MB is maximum under this configuration) and it seems like DVMT Size is stuck at 128 MB if we want to be able to touch Pre-Allocated value at all(which we need to change to at least 64 MB remove the framebuffer hack)

-If anyone has the time feels free to message me or open an issue if you find a better combination.